diarmaidfinnerty/Cancer-detection/README.md

 ## InceptionNet V3 Model
 ----
-The paper makes use of the inception_net (V3) algorithm.
-So we'll use the pytorch version pretrained on the ImageNet dataset.
-This is the structure of the Inception Net Convolutional Neural Network.
+The paper makes use of the inception_net (V3) algorithm so I have used the same architecture to train the network This is the structure of the Inception Net Convolutional Neural Network.
 One of implementations mentioned in the paper was to use transfer learning of Inception Net V3 pretrained model.
 However, retraining the network from scrathed proved to me a more successful strategy.